 Types of CNS tumors

 There are many different types of CNS tumors.
-Some are cancerous and very likely to grow and spread (called very aggressive or high grade), others are less aggressive (low grade), and others are noncancerous, which means they are not likely to grow and spread.
+Some are cancerous and very likely to grow and spread.
+These are often called very aggressive or high grade.
+Other types are less aggressive, often called low grade, and others are noncancerous and are not likely to grow and spread.
 The following types of CNS tumors are most common among children:

 This section covers CNS tumors diagnosed in children.
 Learn more about brain tumors in adults .